Bannau Brycheiniog by Cycle | Day Four

 Soon the trees gave way to wide open grassy fields as I crept along the high ridge.

 The road too became very steep with some sections offering an eye-watering 14% descent.
-Nothing too bad for a cyclist on his/her own, but with nearly 50lbs. of gear strapped to the frame... it was rather intense.
+Nothing too bad for a cyclist on his/her own, but with over 50lbs. of gear strapped to the frame... it was rather intense.

 I stopped for a short coffee break (and a self-indugent bike photo).
 From here it was to be a fairly flat ride following the re-purposed railline which snakes along the valley floor and the River Amman.